kierandidi/kdidi_webpage/_projects/terraform-module.md

 title: 'Terraform Module for EMR Serverless'
 caption: IaC Template for Big Data Jobs on AWS
 description: >
-  A template to create your own EMR Serverless cluster on AWS, including all neccessary IAM roles and some extra features.
+  A template to create your own EMR Serverless cluster on AWS, including all necessary IAM roles and some extra features.
 date: '19-08-2022'
 image:
   path: /assets/img/projects/cloud_logo.jpg